Frequency theorem and inertial manifolds for neutral delay equations: Infinite-horizon quadratic regulator problem and quadratic Lyapunov-like functionals

 The following lemma is an analog of Lemma 2 from \cite{Likhtarnikov1976}.
-The proof of its second part is based on the use of the Fourier transform in $L_{2}$.
-Here we also encounter some obstacles due to the unboundedness.
-Along with the first part it makes Theorem \ref{TH: OptimalProcessDelay} very useful in applications and also this lemma justifies the name ``Frequency Theorem''. \begin{lemma} 1).
-Suppose that $\alpha_{3}$ from \eqref{EQ: Alpha3} is well-defined, i.~e. the operator $A$ does not have spectrum on the imaginary axis and the operators $(A-i\omega)^{-1}B$ are bounded in the norm of $\mathcal{L}(\Xi;\mathbb{H})$ uniformly in $\omega \in \mathbb{R}$.
+Note that the proof of its second part is based on the use of the Fourier transform in $L_{2}$.
+Along with the first part it makes Theorem \ref{TH: OptimalProcessDelay} and its consequences very useful in applications and justifies the name ``Frequency Theorem'' coined by V.A.~Yakubovich. \begin{lemma} 1).
+Suppose that $\alpha_{3}$ from \eqref{EQ: Alpha3} is well-defined.
 Then $\alpha_{3}>0$ if and only if $\alpha_{2} > 0$.